You can cut over 30% off the cost of operating your Commercial Air Conditioning System

 Pre-Cooling is vitally important for Commercial HVAC systems to operate efficiently.

 Air conditioning (HVAC) systems are always going to struggle when faced with ambient temperatures above their ideal operating range.
-The Mistafog CoilCool evaporative pre-cooling system is the most effective way of reducing energy and maintenance costs while also increasing the peak cooling capacity of the system.
+The Mistafog CoilCool evaporative air conditioner pre cooling system is the most effective way of reducing energy and maintenance costs while also increasing the peak cooling capacity of the system.

 Many air conditioning systems use air-cooled condenser units to provide the cooling capacity of the system.
 These systems must expel heat into the surrounding air in order to reduce the temperature and re compress the coolant.
 The higher the ambient temperature the harder it is for the condenser to expel the heat and the less efficiently the system operates, resulting in higher running costs and lower cooling capacity.